 For the next exposure, we planned on going down to the side of the stream.
 Picking up my tripod with the camera mounted on it, with my camera bag and tripod bag and also balancing an oversized umbrella, I stepped out.
 The expected happened.
 I slipped and fell.
 Thanfully, another one of us was still there next to me and he immediately supported the camera from falling on the ground.
+There were rocks around, but thankfully I did not hit my head there.
 I too made sure while falling down that the camera did not bang down on the rocky ground.
-In an instant, we were clear in our minds about what to do.
+In an instant of my fall, we were clear in our minds about what to do.
 Photographers to the soul!!!
 The camera was saved.
 I ended up with a few minor abrasions on my right arm but nothing to worry.
 It won’t stop the photography we had planned.

 With a dry towel, I wiped off the mud from my tripod and camera strap.
 No damage done to the camera.
 The strap will get washed today (Camera Straps).
 On reaching down, another of my friends was quite concerned.
 He wanted to know if the camera was all right.

 For this next shot, I again composed the image without the ND filter, focused and mounted the filter back.
 It’s very hard to see anything once the filter is mounted.
 I have tried peering through the viewfinder and sometimes, I am able to make out a dark outline of the white cascading water against the still darker background of rocks but it is of practically no help.
 Everything has to be set before mounting the filter on.

 (72 sec exposure at f/11.
 The rock on the left hides the upstream region adding an element of mystery.
 The light conditions changed a little and the overall scene turned a little cool.
 Lucky.
 Good for the overall composition as the cool hue further adds to the strength of the rock and overall mystery feeling.)